PLAnalytics/SpaceX-LandingSuccess-IBM-DS/README.md

 The primary goal of this project is to build a predictive model that determines whether a rocket booster will be successfully reused.
 This prediction serves as a proxy for estimating launch costs, enabling strategic decision-making for a competing company.

 ## Methodology
 - Data collection from publicly available SpaceX launch records
+  - API
+  - Scraping
 - Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA)
 - Feature engineering